ngjunsiang/laymansguide-src/season5/issue064/issue064.md

 Phew, that was quite a bit to type.
 I am glad to be done talking about Meltdown and Spectre; these are sombre topics, and the more I write about them, the less faith I have in the devices I use.

-What to wrap up season 5 with … funnily enough, I had originally titled this season “Operating Systems and the CPU”.
-I obviously am far from covering things that I think people should know about their operating system, so that will probably resume in another season.
+Funnily enough, I had originally titled this season “Operating Systems and the CPU”.
+I am obviously far from covering things that I think people should know about their operating system, so that will probably resume in another season.

 Since I’ve been talking so much about memory, I think it makes sense to bring in one more topic here to close off the season: how do all those programs share a common memory space?